stasm/webapp-langpacks/webapp-langpacks.markdown

 `languages.available` field and the URL templates collected from the app's HTML files.

-    Q. What is a good name for the `overrides` field?
+  1. What is a good name for the `overrides` field?
 Proposed: `overrides`, `resources`, `domains`, `hosts`, `origins`, `alias`.

-    NB.
-This design makes it possible to also specify the resource override like so:
+  2. This design makes it possible to also specify the resource override like
+     so:

-        "en-US.l10n.settings.gaiamobile.org": "/locales/"
+         "en-US.settings.l10n.gaiamobile.org": "/locales/"

      …and to link to localization resources using the following URL:

-        app://{locale}.l10n.settings.gaiamobile.org/settings.{locale}.properties
+         app://{locale}.settings.l10n.gaiamobile.org/settings.{locale}.properties

-    NB.
-See also the section at the end of this document about generalizing this design to support other types of resources.
+  3. See also the section at the end of this document about generalizing this design to support other types of resources.

 App Installation